freebsd/freebsd-quarterly/2020q2/mixertui.md

 the last feature allows to switch easily audio from/to laptop and hdmi, headphones and speakers, and so on.
 MixerTUI can be installed via the audio/mixertui port.

+I would like to thank the FreeBSD community for the tips, feedbacks and patchesa to improve this project.